girolamovurro14/Andersen-Algorithm-to-price-a-receiver-Bermudean-swaption/README.md

 - `Advanced Derivatives Assignment 11.ipynb` which contains the code with the implementations of the algorithm.

--`Project_report_Advanced_Derivatives.pdf` which is the report of this project with a detailed description of the Andersen Algorithm and of its implementation.
+- `Project_report_Advanced_Derivatives.pdf` which is the report of this project with a detailed description of the Andersen Algorithm and of its implementation.